 --quiet flag (also,

-handy when scripting.
-In the event input is needed, defaults will be used.
+and comes in handy when scripting.
+If input is needed, defaults are used.
 If

 To suppress printing of command output to standard output and standard error in

 To adjust verbosity of logs instead, use the